seependra-yadav/yatrastay-project/README.md

 Built with &#10084; by Seependra Singh

-This repository is presented as a public portfolio and learning project rather than a production deployment.
+This repository is presented as a public portfolio and learning project.

 ## Author